wp-plugins/simple-popup-plugin/readme.txt

 == Frequently Asked Questions ==

-1. To create a popup link in a post or page use `[popup url="http://www.popup-url.com"]Link Text Here[/popup]`
+1. To create a popup link in a post or page use `[popup url="http://www.popup-url.com"]Link Text Here[/popup]`.
-1. To create a popup link in the sidebar, header, footer, etc. use the template tag `<?php simple_popup_link("http://www.popupurl.com","LINK TEXT HERE"); ?>`
+1. You adjust the dimensions of all popups in the options screen, or each individual popup using the width & height attributes within the shortcode, ie `[popup url="http://www.popup-url.com"]LINK TEXT[/popup]`.
+1. If you would like to use the shortcode in a template file simply call it like so:
+`<?php echo do_shortcode('[popup url="http://popupurl.com']LINK TEXT[/popup]'); ?>`

 == Screenshots ==